bids-standard/BEP028_BIDSprov/examples/fmriprep/README.md

 * how to represent entities with two labels and locations ?
 * then, use file names for Ids of entities
-* split provenance metadata into sidecar JSONs
 * make extractions based on consistent use of qualifiedUsage and qualifiedGeneration (vs. Used and GeneratedBy)
 * investiate activities Using an Generating the same file (e.g.: `http://iri.nidash.org/4650c7ac00df11f0992d72ca464e997e` with entity `http://iri.nidash.org/72737575a38dda35b8ab6530a55aa543` which is `file://b330d9dac87a/data/sub-001/anat/sub-001_T1w.nii.gz`)
-* copy actual (or dummy) derivatives files into `fmriprep/sub-001`